docker-hy/docker-hy.github.io/pages/faq.md

 ## How do I sign up for the course? ##

 There's no requirement to sign up for the course until after you've completed the exercises and wish to end your course.
-More details on the [completion](/completion) page.

 ## How many credits are available? ##